-CORE VII : INDUSTRIAL BIOTECHNOLOGY
+CORE VII: INDUSTRIAL BIOTECHNOLOGY

-- 1. To know the overall industrial bioprocess in order to manipulate the process to the requirement of the industrial needs. - 2.
-To understand the production of commercially important industrial enzymes, plant and animal cell cultures.
+• To know the overall industrial bioprocess so as to help them to manipulate the process to the requirement of the industrial needs.

+• To apply the knowledge in industry for the bulk production of commercially important modern Bio products, Industrial Enzymes, Products of plant and animal cell cultures.